2byrds/did-webs-iiw-tutorial/README.md

 # did:webs IIW37 Tutorial

+Thank you to Markus Sabadello @peacekeeper from DanubeTech who created the original guide for IIW37 [here](https://github.com/peacekeeper/did-webs-iiw-tutorial)

 If you're running into trouble in the process below, be sure to check the section [Trouble Shooting](#trouble-shooting) below.

 ## Run Docker containers with keripy and dkr